w3c/Guide/process/predicting-milestones.md

 Following a successful transition call where the CR exit criteria were demonstrated to have been met, the next stage is Proposed Recommendation.
 This review period is not expected to raise substantive technical issues.

->
-PR Duration
+> Time: PR Duration
 : The minimum duration for the PR review period is [four weeks](/policies/process/#rec-pr), followed by two weeks for a W3C's decision.
 If the review period spans the July/August or December holiday periods, more time is typically added.
 {:.time}

->
-Minimising delay during PR
+> Tips: Minimising delay during PR
 : Personally contact the AC representative for each organization on the group (cc'ing the Group member) to remind them of the review.
 >
   Prepare an Editors Draft Recommendation, taking a copy of the PR document, and incorporate any changes (assumed editorial, such as out-of-date references, grammatical errors, and rewording of ambiguous paragraphs) that happen as a result of AC review.